samsface/godot-steam-api/readme.md

 1. Download and open this [example project](https://github.com/samsface/godot-steam-api/archive/refs/heads/master.zip).
 Or download through Godot using the [Asset Library](https://godotengine.org/asset-library/asset/1020).
 3. There will be a SteamAPI tab in the Project Settings, follow the instructions to configure the SteamAPI for your game.

+The path for the SDK needs to be the root directory of the Steam SDK (the folder containing the README file).

 Now you can use the following functions:
 ```gdscript
 Steam.set_achievement("gator_god")